-A sustainable, evidence based, holistic mental health education programme developed through collaboration between specialist teachers, psychologists and counsellors.
+A sustainable, evidence based mental health education programme developed through collaboration between specialist teachers, psychologists and counsellors.

 What is Mind Mechanics?